Asylum seekers among suspects in Cologne's New Year violence

 BERLIN Nearly two dozen asylum seekers are among those suspected of involvement in mass assaults and muggings on New Year's Eve in Cologne, officials said on Friday, intensifying a debate about Germany's welcome for hundreds of thousands of migrants.

-Some 121 women are reported to have been robbed, threatened or sexually molested by gangs of men of foreign descent as revelers partied near the city's twin-spired Gothic cathedral.
+Some 121 women are reported to have been robbed, threatened or sexually molested by gangs of men of foreign descent as revellers partied near the city's twin-spired Gothic cathedral.

 The assaults have shocked many Germans and led to calls for tougher laws to punish migrants who commit crimes.
 On Friday, Cologne police chief Wolfgang Albers, who had been heavily criticism for his handling of the violence and police communications afterwards, was dismissed.